r00tk1d/experiments_master_mp_dilation/README.md

 10. Download the UCR Time Series Classification Archive and unpack it in the root directory

 ## Good to Know ##
-If you make chances in stumpy, restart the jupyter kernel to apply the changes and use them in the jupyter notebook
+If you make changes in stumpy, restart the jupyter kernel to apply the changes and use them in the jupyter notebook

 ## Known Problems ##

 Stumpy Import Error: version 'GLIBCXX_3.4.30' not found: `conda install -c conda-forge gcc=12.1.0`

+## Chains ##
+Experiment Options:
+- target_w or m
+- offset true or false
+- groundtruth given or taken from no dilation run

+-> Possible Goals with the experiments:
+- Discover new chains
+- Get the same results with and without dilation
+- Discover Artificial Chains with dilation compared to without dilation (robustnes test)

-## Semantic Segmentation ##
+## Segmentation ##
-There is a dataset for semantic segmentation (MP VIII) which is used in segmentation.py to benchmark.
+- unknown Change Points with fixed target range
+- unknown Change Points with fixed window size
+- known Change Points with fixed target range
+- known Change Points with fixed window size

+-> Possible Goals with the experiments:
+- benchmark with tssb